-Launched by IATA in 2006 as part of the StB program, e-freight became an industry-wide initiative involving carriers, freight forwarders, ground handlers, shippers and customs authorities.
+StB Cargo, the program is an industry-wide initiative involving carriers, freight forwarders, ground handlers, shippers, customs brokers and customs authorities.

-Pillar I: engaging regulators and governments worldwide to create an ‘e-freight route network’ with fully electronic customs procedures and where regulations support paperless shipments
+Customs documents: engaging regulators and governments worldwide to create an ‘e-freight route network’ with fully electronic customs procedures and where regulations support paperless shipments.

-Pillar II: working collaboratively within the cargo supply chain to digitize the core industry transport documents, starting with the
+Transport documents: working collaboratively within the cargo supply chain to digitize the core industry transport documents, starting with the

-Pillar III: developing a plan to digitize the commercial and special cargo documents typically accompanying airfreight today, in or outside of the ‘Cargo pouch’
+Commercial & special cargo documents: developing a plan to digitize the commercial and special cargo documents typically accompanying airfreight today, in or outside of the ‘Cargo pouch.’